ibm-cloud-docs/power-iaas/global-replication-service.md

 - Have editor role access on both the primary and the secondary location workspaces
 - Maintain the same IBM Cloud account ID on both primary and secondary location workspaces
-- Fetch the Cloud Resource Name (CRN) of the {{site.data.keyword.powerSys_notm}} workspace instance in which the primary volumes are located (primary location)
+- Fetch the cloud resource name (CRN) of the {{site.data.keyword.powerSys_notm}} workspace instance in which the primary volumes are located (primary location)
 - Fetch the auxiliary volume names from the **auxVolumeName** field of primary volumes in the primary location for onboarding